VijuRajan001/Az-900-Study-Notes/Cloud Concepts/Scalability&Elasticity.md

 AutoScaling :
 Autosscaling is ways to automatically scale your applications such as scaling up\down or scaling in or out as the demand increases or decreases

+# Elasticity
+Elasticity refers to a system’s ability to grow or shrink dynamically in response to changing workload demands, like a sudden spike in web traffic.
+An elastic system automatically adapts to match resources with demand as closely as possible, in real time.
+A business that experiences variable and unpredictable workloads might seek an elastic solution in the public cloud.

+ A scalable solution enables stable, longer-term growth in a pre-planned manner, while an elastic solution addresses more immediate, variable shifts in demand.